lfr/FSharp.Domain.Validation/README.md

 ## How it works

 First you declare your error types, then you declare your actual domain types (i.e. `Tweet`), and finally you use them with the provided `Block.value` and `Block.validate` functions.
-These 3 simple steps are enough to ensure <u>at compilation time</u> that all your domain is always **always** valid!
+These 3 simple steps are enough to ensure at compilation time that all your domain is always **always** valid!

 <p align="center">
     <a href="https://impure.fun/FSharp.ValidationBlocks/demo.html"><img src="assets/demo.gif" alt="demo">]</a>